discussion group

 The game is for two to four players of any mix of paths and empires (so long as each path is represented at least once, since the game will end if all ships of a path are destroyed).

-Once you start the game, it will contact a master server and accumulate other players, filling in bots as needed for the empty quadrants.
+Once you start the game, it will contact a master server and accumulate other players, filling in bots as needed for the empty quadrants, depending on the Multiplayer Rule Set you selected.

 Once you and the other players have been assigned your starting quadrants the game will launch simultaneously on all player's screens, so get busy!